OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * D) and/or defined by technical scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject, regulation and technical requirement.
 Type of PI, its purpose, context (Confidentiality, Consent Type, Sensitive Information) and sharing. {PI Category, Purpose Category, Sharing}

 The receipt has the Consent Type field in which the scope can be defined as 'Explicit' or a 'Non-Explicit', Consent Type.
 Explicit indicates conformance with the MVCR explicit requirements and/or linking to jurisdictional or domain specific notice, and 3rd party sharing consent requirements.
-Non-Explicit is non-explicit and has no compliance claims.
+Non-Explicit is non-explicit (for all types of implied consent) and has no compliance claims.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)

+Note: v0.8 has  discussed and is working on consensus for MVCR Lite, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.

+ This version v0.8 has taken on the role of being the alpha draft for a machine readable, and a compliance mapping to technical scope requirements that were raised in the MVCR spec development.
+This will take a v0.8.5 and requires implementation.

+In this regard, v0.8 meets the requirements of providing an MVCR lite, but is at various levels of development, so that v.08 is a Kantara only draft and meant for internal review.
+In this regard, recommendation is for testing with MVCR Lite and to refer to the Kantara Initative Implementation of the consent receipt, to see how it works.    (put in URL - here )

 ### 3 Notational Conventions for Conformance